gvwilson/sensibleadventures/nardica/old.md

 Honesty stirred and moaned beside her.
 "Ssh, ssh, ssh," Iffy said softly.
 She snuggled back against her friend and closed her eyes until something like sleep came again.

+===

+"---in' right you shoulda asked.
+It's *my* ship, dammit."
+Her foster father's voice had a whining edge that Iffy associated with messages from debt collection software and the occasional visit from a burly bearded man with steel teeth who made sure that gambling debts didn't stay debts for long.

+"Nobody has said otherwise," Doctor Johel replied, her "yet" unspoken.
+"And if Fifth or Commander Wales had told us the drone was theirs and let us inspect it, perhaps this could have been avoided."

+*Speaker makes gesture indicating helplessness,* a tiny mechanical voice captioned.
+Iffy barely noticed. *Commander* Wales?

+===

 She woke to the rap of armored knuckles on her door.
 The Marines were polite enough, but it was clear that they felt Iffy should have left Honesty in their